ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Examples

-## Unparameterized responses
+## Responses without defining policies

+Some servers may not expose the policy limits in the RateLimit-Policy header field.
+Clients can still use the RateLimit header field to throttle their requests.

 ### Throttling information in responses

-The client exhausted its service-limit for the next 50 seconds.
+The client exhausted its quota for the next 50 seconds.
 The limit and time-window is communicated out-of-band.

 Request: